Is care and support work right for you?

 This is the number one attribute that will make you a good fit for the care and support sector.

-If this sounds exciting to you, then care and support work may be just what you’re looking for!
+If this sounds exciting to you, then care and support sector may be just what you’re looking for!

 Does helping other people make you feel good?

 Care and support work is not just about assisting people with day-to-day tasks.
-You will be helping the people you work with to achieve their goals, short-term and long term, and help them to gain or maintain independence, happiness and fulfilment.
-You will share experiences, develop strong relationships and celebrate successes with the people you work with.
+You will be helping the people you support to achieve their goals, short-term and long term, and help them to gain or maintain independence, happiness and fulfilment.
+You will share experiences, develop strong relationships and celebrate successes with the people you support.

 If you want to find a way to give back to the community and make a real-world difference in people’s lives, care and support work can help you to do that.

 Do you like variety and can you adapt to change?

 Care and support work can be incredibly varied.
 You can work with all types of people with different needs and different support requirements.
 This means the support you provide, and where and how you provide it, will be different for each person.